“If your compassion doesn’t include yourself, it is incomplete.” Jack Cornfield

 What To Expect

 Program activities include meditation, short talks, experiential exercises, group discussion, and home practices.
-MSC is 8 weekly workshops a day retreat with lunch on Sunday 2 December in Drumalis, Larne.
+MSC is 8 weekly workshops and a day retreat.
 The goal is for participants to directly experience self-compassion and learn practices that evoke self-compassion in daily life.

-MSC is primarily a compassion training program rather than mindfulness training (like Mindfulness-Based Stress Reduction (MBSR) – which I also teach and you might like to consider starting on 23 January 2019), although mindfulness is the foundation of self-compassion.
+MSC is primarily a compassion training program rather than mindfulness training (like Mindfulness-Based Stress Reduction (MBSR) – which I also teach and you might like to do starting on 18 January), although mindfulness is the foundation of self-compassion.
 MSC is also not psychotherapy insofar as the emphasis of MSC is on building emotional resources rather than addressing old wounds.
 Positive change occurs naturally as we develop the capacity to be with ourselves in a kinder, more compassionate way.